gofynd/fdk-client-golang/documentation/APPLICATION.md

-Get total count of item present in cart
+Use this API to get the total number of items present in cart.

 *Success Response:*

-OK
+Success.
+Returns the total count of items in a user's cart.

 Schema: `CartItemCountResponse`